 - I cut out sugar and artificial sweeteners.
 Not only did I have a mean sweet tooth, but I used to guzzle down several glasses of Diet Coke in one sitting!

-- I started fasting twice a week, Mondays and Thursdays.
-Intermittent fasting is a wonderful tool to heal your gut and
+- I started fasting twice a week, on Mondays and Thursdays.
+Intermittent fasting is an excellent tool to heal your gut and

 - The black seed, which is anti-inflammatory, was part of my morning routine.
 I would take 1/4 teaspoon every morning before breakfast.

-- I scoped out the best honey vendor in town, often dishing out close to $60 for a small jar of Sedr honey from Yemen.
+- I scoped out the best honey vendor in town, often paying close to $60 for a small jar of Sidr honey from Yemen.
 I would eat at least a teaspoon of honey every day, sometimes mixed with the black seed.
 I also used it as my sweetener of choice when baking.

 We are so lucky to be alive in an age where information is literally at our fingertips.
 My research led me to inspirational accounts of regular people curing themselves and sharing their stories.
 One such story belongs to Joe Cross.
-I remember coming across his movie, Fat Sick & Nearly Dead on Netflix.
-In the movie, Joe talks about his struggle with autoimmune disease, obesity, and a host of other diseases and how he cured himself of them.
+I remember coming across his movie, Fat, Sick & Nearly Dead, on Netflix.
+In the film, Joe talks about his struggle with autoimmune disease, obesity, and a host of other diseases, and how he cured himself of them.
 I was so excited that I had my whole family watch it with me!
 I remember thinking that there was hope after all.

-I started doing Jillian Michaels’ 30-Day Shred program right around the same time and that helped me sweat out the toxins from my body.
-For accountability’s sake, I joined a group of friends who motivated me to take out the time to exercise.
+I started doing Jillian Michaels’ 30-Day Shred program right around the same time, and that helped me sweat out the toxins from my body.
+For accountability’s sake, I joined a group of friends who motivated me to make time to exercise.
 This has been the best thing for me to do, as I update this post in 2022, I am part of another friend’s group and the accountability is like no other.

-When we think about what we put into our bodies we often neglect the fact that the stuff we put on it matters too.
+When we think about what we put into our bodies, we often overlook that what we put on them matters too.
 Our skin is the single largest organ of our body.
-It absorbs the carcinogens (formaldehyde, phthalates, and parabens) present in our makeup, moisturizers, and hair products into the bloodstream and can lead to endocrine disruption.
-I started checking my makeup and personal care products for problematic ingredients and switched to natural alternatives such as coconut oil for moisturizing and henna-based color to dye my hair.
+It absorbs carcinogens (formaldehyde, phthalates, and parabens) present in our makeup, moisturizers, and hair products, potentially leading to endocrine disruption.
+I started checking my makeup and personal care products for problematic ingredients.
+I switched to natural alternatives such as coconut oil for moisturizing and henna-based color to dye my hair.

 By far the most important ritual for me.
 Although I pray regularly, I took stock of the quality of my worship.
-I spoke to God like He was in front of me.
-I was desperate and I needed Him to heal me.
+I spoke to God as if He were in front of me.
+I was desperate, and I needed Him to heal me.

 I remember waking up pre-dawn and just sitting on my prayer mat for what seemed like hours, speaking to Him.